Xetibo/ReSet-Doc/sections/appendix/user_tests.typ

 #subsubsection("Participants")
 In our usability test, a total of 12 participants were involved.
 In @test-partcipant-experience the participant's experience with PC and Linux is shown.
-Most participants are very experienced using a PC and have a good understanding of Linux as most are studying computer science.
+Most participants are very experienced in using a PC and have a good understanding of Linux as most are studying computer science.
 This sample might skew the results towards more experienced users.

 #align(